-4d.
-Results from Prior NSF Support: The PI and Co-PIs who have received NSF funding (including any current funding) in the past five years must provide information on the prior award(s), major achievements, and relevance to the proposed IGE project.
-Individuals who have received more than one prior award (excluding amendments) should report on the award(s) most closely related to the proposal.
-Complete bibliographic citation for each publication resulting from an NSF award must be included in either the Results from Prior NSF Support section or in the References Cited section of the proposal.
-For further information see Chapter II.C.2.d of the GPG.
+- 4i.
+Recent Student Training Experiences: Describe the experience of the PI and Co-PIs with leading or participating in STEM education and training over the past five years.
+Describe any overlap and/or complementarity between the training and the proposed NRT program. - 4j.
+Results from Prior NSF Support: The PI and Co-PIs who have received NSF funding (including any current funding) in the past five years must provide information on the prior award(s), major achievements, and relevance to the proposed NRT project.
+Individuals who have received more than one prior award must report on the award(s) most closely related to the proposal.
+A complete bibliographic citation for each publication resulting from an NSF award must be included in either the Results from Prior NSF Support section or in the References Cited section of the proposal.
+For further information see Chapter II.C.2.d(iii) of the PAPPG.